Broken-Clock-AI/VibeCodeTris/BuildLog.md

 **Commit: `[Will be generated]`**
 *   **Date:** 2025-10-10
 *   **Author:** Gemini
+*   **Summary:** `feat(renderer): Implement visual renderer and fix critical bugs`
+*   **Details:**
+    *   Set up the frontend build system using Vite and installed PixiJS.
+    *   Created the `RenderAPI` to act as a bridge between the UI and the logic worker.
+    *   Implemented an MVP `PixiRenderer` that draws the game board and pieces based on snapshots from the worker.
+    *   Fixed a critical bug related to incorrect asynchronous initialization in PixiJS v8.
+    *   Refactored the logic worker to be fully browser-compatible by removing Node.js-specific APIs.
+    *   Fixed a fatal "detached ArrayBuffer" crash by ensuring the engine sends a *copy* of the board state to the renderer.
+    *   The result is a fully functional, end-to-end pipeline with a visible, running game.

+**Commit: `[Will be generated]`**
+*   **Date:** 2025-10-10
+*   **Author:** Gemini
 *   **Summary:** `feat(worker): Implement resilient worker and communication layer`
 *   **Details:**
     *   Implemented a fully isomorphic message router in `worker.ts` to handle the engine lifecycle, user input, and crash recovery.